elastic/snyk-github-issue-creator/README.md

 -   `--minimumSeverity`: If specified, vulnerabilities will only be displayed if they meet the minimum severity level.
 Valid options are 'low', 'medium', 'high', or 'critical'.
-Default is 'medium' (if using `--auto` and you have not saved this setting previously).
+Default is 'medium' (if using `--yes` and you have not saved this setting previously).
 -   `--autoGenerate, --no-autoGenerate`: If specified, GitHub issues will be automatically generated without a confirmation prompt.
 -   `--stdin`: Read Snyk Organization UUID and Snyk Project UUID from